shadfrigui/dax/25_days_of_dax_fridays/README.md

 ## Notes
-- I used a double underscore prefix for variables and the CamelCase naming convention.
+- I used a double underscore prefix for variables and the PascalCase naming convention.
 I used long variable names (but no more than 35 characters) to make sure they’re meaningful.
 - Whenever a question/bonus question (I added some bonus questions) asks for an answer of type text, I used CONCATENATEX to return ties if they’re present.
 - All the answers return the desired value(s) on a card visual.
 - The dataset is a live dataset.
 Your answers might be different from my answers in the images below.